-The boom on the organic food market in the European Union (EU) continues U.S. organic exports to the EU are set to double and hit record levels for 2018, though limited organic-specific harmonized system (HS) codes cover only a niche of the market.
-There are good prospects for U.S. organic products.
-USDA endorsed EU trade shows like BioFach, the world's largest organic trade fair, provide an excellent gateway for U.S. companies for establishing contact with business partners.
+The boom on the organic food market in the European Union (EU) continues.
+U.S. organic exports to the EU reached record levels in 2018 and there continues to be good prospects for U.S. organic products.
+USDA-endorsed EU trade shows - like BioFach, the world's largest organic trade fair - provide an excellent gateway for U.S. companies for establishing contact with business partners.
 This report provides an overview of the EU market, as well as policy and trade situation regarding U.S. organic exports.